robvanderleek/create-issue-branch/README.md

 3. When the issue is assigned this app will create a new issue branch (for the example issue this branch will be called `issue-15-Fix_nasty_bug`)

+In "immediate" mode the typical development workflow is:

+1. An issue is created, for example: Issue 15: Fix nasty bug!
+2. Immediately after creation, this app will create a new issue branch (for the example issue this branch will be called `issue-15-Fix_nasty_bug`)

 In "chatops" mode the typical development workflow is:

 1. An issue is created, for example: Issue 15: Fix nasty bug!

 *some time may pass*

 2. A developer that wants to work on this issue gives the ChatOps command `/cib` as a comment on the issue
-3. This app will create a new issue branch
-   (for the example issue this branch will be called `issue-15-Fix_nasty_bug`) By default the app notifies creation is completed with a comment on the issue.
+3. This app will create a new issue branch (for the example issue this branch will be called `issue-15-Fix_nasty_bug`) By default the app notifies creation is completed with a comment on the issue.

 ## Advanced usage with other Apps & Actions

 GitHub Apps & Actions allow you to define custom and advanced automated workflows.
 Examples of Apps & Actions that can be used alongside this app to compose tailored issue workflows are:

 - [project-bot](https://github.com/philschatz/project-bot): App for project automation
 - [github-actions-automate-projects](https://github.com/takanabe/github-actions-automate-projects): Action for project